parkerottaway/RTMessenger/README.md

 To install the latest Go compiler and runtime, use `sudo snap install --classic go`.

-To run this, put the Assignment4 directory in `~/go/src/github.com/parkerottaway/`.
+To run this, put the RTMessenger directory in `~/go/src/github.com/parkerottaway/`.

 `~/go/src/` is the default $GOHOME.